 Children should leave toys at home.
-Exceptions will be made for children who stay for extended programs who need a special animal or toy to sleep with or for items brought for a teacher-planned Show & Tell.
+Items may be brought for a teacher-planned Show & Tell.
 Neither the teacher nor the school can be responsible for items brought from home.
 It is the responsibility of the parent to enforce/support this policy by not allowing children to leave cars with toys in their possession.